-Okay, I feel like I’ve piqued your interest, yes?
-Basically, this is everything you want in a quick, delicious one pot pasta recipe.
+This is everything you want in a quick, delicious one-pot pasta recipe.
 It’s flavorful without being difficult to make.
 It’s filling without being too rich.
 It’s versatile enough to go with almost any side dish.
-Who doesn’t love a good one pot meal?
-Some favorites in our house are, American Goulash, Chili Mac, Boilermaker Chili, and Crockpot White Chicken Chili!
-Comfort food that pleases everyone and is easy one pot clean up!
+Who doesn’t love a good one-pot meal?

 What I Love About One Pot Pasta Recipe

 What’s not to love about a dish that requires so little from you?
-One pot pasta is comfort food at its best!
+One pot means minimal cleanup

 - Thirty minutes to make!